SquidDev-CC/plethora/items/module-chat.md

 end
 ```

-In order to use player specific features inside a manipulator, you will need to bind the chat recorder to yourself.
+In order to use player-specific features inside a manipulator, you will need to bind the chat recorder to yourself.
 This
 is done by shift + right-clicking it.